Justsenger/ExHyperV/README.md

 > [!NOTE]
 > The scheduler coordinates how physical processor CPU time is allocated to virtual machine processors.

-Hyper-V has three types of schedulers: Classic, Core, and Root.
+Hyper-V has three types of schedulers: Classic / Core / Root.
 They can be categorized into two types: Manual (Classic, Core) and Automatic (Root).
 Core can be seen as a variant of Classic that improves security but may reduce performance in some scenarios.

-The **Classic** scheduler dates back to Windows Server 2008.
+The **Classic Scheduler** dates back to Windows Server 2008.
 It is based on the principle of fair allocation using traditional time slicing.
 It randomly allocates VM processor time to any available logical processor on the host.
 If host resources are idle, it is more likely to allocate logical processors from different physical cores rather than hyper-threads to achieve better performance.

-The **Core** scheduler appeared later, introduced in Windows Server 2016 and Windows 10 Build 14393.
+The **Core Scheduler** appeared later, introduced in Windows Server 2016 and Windows 10 Build 14393.
 Its purpose is to mitigate side-channel attacks.
 Even if host resources are idle, it tends to allocate two threads of the same physical core rather than more physical cores.
 This strategy helps improve security and VM isolation but significantly reduces the CPU performance allocated to VMs when host resources are idle.
-Starting from Windows Server 2019, Windows Server defaults to using the Core scheduler.
+Starting from Windows Server 2019, Windows Server defaults to using the Core Scheduler.

-The **Root** scheduler was released in Windows 10 Build 17134.
+The **Root Scheduler** was released in Windows 10 Build 17134.
 It collects metrics on workload CPU usage and makes automatic scheduling decisions.
 It is very suitable for hybrid CPU architectures (Big/Little cores).
-Starting from Build 17134, Windows Hyper-V (Pro) defaults to using the Root scheduler.
+Starting from Build 17134, Windows Hyper-V (Pro) defaults to using the Root Scheduler.

 The system type is independent of the scheduler type; you can switch arbitrarily, effective after rebooting the host.